MicrosoftDocs/azure-devops-docs/docs/organizations/security/add-users-team-project.md

 The easiest way to add a number of users to a project is to add groups defined in [Azure Active Directory (Azure AD) or Active Directory (AD)](setup-ad-aad.md).

-::: moniker range="vsts"

 > [!IMPORTANT]
 > If you're adding users to an Azure DevOps organization and you don't use Azure AD, then you need to [add their "personal" Microsoft accounts to your account or project](../../user-guide/sign-up-invite-teammates.md#invite-others).
-After you've added them to one project, you can add them to additional projects using the procedures provided in this article.
+After you've added them to one project, you can add them to additional projects using the procedures provided in this topic.

-::: moniker-end

-Once users have been added to a project, you can browse for that name by display name as well as their user name (email alias).
+Once users have been added to a project, you can browse for that name by display name as well as account name.
 Also, you can [add them to a specific team](#add-team-members).
 To add a team, see [Add a team](../../organizations/settings/add-teams.md).

 ## Prerequisites